How to get rid of moths

 Monitoring and Prevention of Moths

 Protecting Clothes From MothsDon’t hang up anything that has been worn in your wardrobe.
 Moths are very attracted to clothing that has food stains, bodily fluids such as sweat, or any kind of moisture.
 Certain clothes that cannot be washed can be brushed to dislodge any stow away moth eggs, or better yet be dry cleaned.
 Protect items that are not used often, such as wool jumpers in the summer, in airtight containers.
 Vacuum sealed bags and plastic boxes with lids are ideal for this.
 You can buy special plastic bags to go over coat hangers which will protect your wool or delicate items when you are using them more often.
 Before storing clothes make sure there are no moths, larvae or eggs on them!

 Dry Them OutMoths like to lay eggs in warm, moist environments, so to discourage moths keep things dry and cool.
 Special dehumidifiers for wardrobes can be bought which may help the problem.
 If you can keep humidity in your home to 50% or lower it will discourage many insects, including moths.
 You can keep track of humidity with a hygrometer.
 The air humidity in a whole home can be controlled by a dehumidifier.
 Modern dehumidifiers are cheap to run and one unit can serve the whole home.

 No Place to HideFill or cover as many hiding places as you can.
 Moths like to hide in any crevice they can find so sealing up gaps in skirting boards, floorboards and walls etc. can make it easier to spot and kill pests.

+Wood You Keep Out!
 Moths are repelled by cedar wood, and more specifically by cedar wood oil.
 Using cedar coat hangers, hanging cedar wood chips or putting blocks of it in you wool clothes pockets can deter moths from setting up home.